Skip to content

 THE DOKRA PROCESS

+It takes a tribal artisan 8 days to craft one dokra handle.
 Dokra is a 4500-year-old metal casting technique still being practiced by tribal craftsmen in India.

 Locally Sourced | Sustainable Materials